AdobeDocs/experience-manager-cloud-service.en/help/assets/add-assets.md

 The following characters are not allowed in file and folder names:

- - Control and Private Use Characters (0x00 to 0x1F, \u0081, \uE000)
+ * Control and Private Use Characters (0x00 to 0x1F, \u0081, \uE000)
- - File or folder names ending with a dot (.)
+ * File or folder names ending with a dot (.)

-Files or folders with names matching these conditions will be skipped during the import and marked as failed.
+Files or folders with names matching these conditions are skipped during the import process and marked as failed.

 **Handling asset name in bulk import**